 Morgan has 20 years of public school teaching experience, primarily as director of bands, in Oregon, Washington, and Wyoming.
 He is also an avid trumpet player who has enjoyed performing in a variety of ensembles from British Brass Band to Big Band.

-Eric Hagmann is the Vocal Music Instructor – Artist in Residence at Northwest College in Powell, Wyoming, where he directs Collegiate Choir, Vocal Jazz, and teaches applied voice lessons.
+Eric Hagmann is the Instructor of Vocal Music at Northwest College in Powell, Wyoming, where he directs Collegiate Chorale, Vocal Jazz I, Vocal Jazz II, Jazz Combo and teaches applied voice and piano lessons.
 He holds a Bachelor’s Degree from the University of Minnesota: Duluth where he studied Music Theory and Composition with an emphasis in piano.
 While there, he received both Departmental Honors and the Music Theory Award for his work.
 In June of 2021, he completed his Master’s Degree in Jazz Studies with an emphasis in Jazz Voice at the University of Northern Colorado where he was proud to hold the position of the Vocal Jazz Teaching Assistant for the 2020-2021 school year.
 Additionally, he was granted the School of Music Outstanding Student Award in Jazz Voice.

 Before pursuing graduate school, Eric spent seven years as an adjunct faculty at The College of St. Scholastica in Duluth, MN where he had the privilege of directing Vocal Revolution, a contemporary pop a cappella ensemble.
 His experience with vocal music runs deep having sung with choirs as early as elementary school.
 In college, he sang with the Downbeat Award-winning vocal jazz ensemble, Lake Effect, under the direction of mentor Tina Thielen-Gaffey.
 Toward the end of his undergrad, he cofounded Fermata Nowhere, an a cappella ensemble consisting of fellow vocal jazz members for which he acted as the primary arranger.
 After graduation, he had the great honor of performing with the Phil Mattson Singers, and he was fortunate to participate in Phil’s final DCINY Vocal Jazz Festival held at Carnegie Hall in New York City.
 Later, Eric spent four years singing with the Twin Ports Choral Project in Duluth, MN under the direction of Bret Amundson.